 Walking around with burning sage or singing bowls isn’t going to help if there is 6 inches of dust on the table, a stack of open mail in the corner, and a pile of clothes -going to Good Will someday- on the floor.
 Why are we keeping that computer that doesn’t work, but we could use the parts, on a hidden shelf that “no one sees?”
 Our “stuff” also holds energy.
 There are emotions attached to items that either bring us happiness and warmth or feelings of sadness or indifference.

-I know someone whose mother (a woman shrouded in negativity, who also projected shame onto her children even in the last seconds of her life) died and left her a few items to take home.
+I know someone whose mother died and left her a few items to take home.
 Weirdly, or maybe not so weirdly, the items all ended up broken, cracked, or didn’t work and she ended up getting rid of them.
-This was not coincidence, it was energy and it relates to all of our stuff.
+Her mother lived a life shrouded in negativity, so it was no coincidence her stuff ended up in ruins.
+Our "stuff" can be a mirror of our energy.
 Marie Kondo writes about “tidying up” and how to embrace the items that bring us joy.
 She tells her readers to touch the items and take note of how they make them feel.
 Not feeling it?
 Get rid of it.
 I love this and couldn’t agree more.
 If it doesn’t bring us joy, why keep it?
 If it’s from someone who brought us misery in life, why would we keep it in death?
 Now, admittedly, my lawn mower doesn’t bring me joy.
 But it does bring me gratitude for shorter grass that I can comfortably walk on.
 So I will keep it, cleaned and well appreciated, along with the other stuff that brings me joy.

 Third, much like incense is used in places of worship to bring homage to a ceremony or bless a space, sage has been used to do the same, for centuries.
 Sage has medicinal properties that may improve depression and brain health and is considered to be sacred in its use.
 Because of its sacred purpose, unless the area needs a deep clearing of troubling energy, I would use Florida water to clear the energy from a space instead.
 I am not referring to water taken out of a tap in Florida; this is a special water with added essential oils and is used in spiritual practices.
 And it smells great!
 You can buy it in spray bottle form or simply put it in a spray bottle.
 You can also make your own (Google can lead you to various recipes).
 With intention to clear your space, walk the area using the spray as you would with the bells, open the windows, and usher out the stale energy.